 In the same night "S 167" was scuttled in the Hoofden after a

 on 19.02.1945 for the first time Russian S-boats had attacked the traffic

 from and to Kurland, the MOK Nord ordered the transfer of the 5.
 SFltl to

 the Baltic.
-The FdS proposed in stead of that to utilize the 1.
-SFltl
+The F.d.S. proposed to utilize the 1.
+SFltl in stead

 with the Russian way of conducting the war at sea, therefore, the 5.
 SFltl